winterdharma/DharmaPearls/01_agama/samyukta/01/index.md

 The Aggregates group consists of 110 full sutras plus 68 abbreviated sutra variants for a total of 178 sutras.
 The material spans fascicles 1, 10, 3, 2, and 5 of *Taisho* No. 99, which have been reordered according to Yinshun’s reconstruction.
 Below is a list of the English translations currently available.

 Note: Previous English translations currently available at [SuttaCentral](https://suttacentral.net){:target="_blank"} are referenced below.
-The reader should be aware that titles for <em>SA</em> sutras are supplied by the translator(s).
+The reader should be aware that titles for *SĀ* sutras are supplied by the translator(s).
 The sutra numbering follows Yinshun’s reconstruction.
 The *Taisho* sutra numbers are noted for reference ("[T99.xxx]").

 ---